wcjohnson/toolbelt/packages/hawks/README.md

 ## Notes

+### `/lib` cherry-picking convention

+All `hawks` components are cherry-pickable with `import Component from 'hawks/lib/component'`.

 ### Pure by default

-All components produced by `hawks` are "pure-by-default", which is to say they inherit from `React.PureComponent` and will only render if they receive new props or state.
+Most components produced by `hawks` are "pure-by-default", which is to say they inherit from `React.PureComponent` and will only render if they receive new props or state.

 ## Components